megler/Day67-69-RESTful-Blog/README.md

 The first person to register as a user will be considered an admin.
 All subsequent will be subscribers.

+## Notes for Pushing To Heroku Instance

+1. When you convert your database from SQLite to Postgres, Heroku will create a URL that starts with `postgres://` and as a result your database will not properly deploy.

+A workaround that needs to be improved is to create a second ENV variable called DATABASE_URL1, copy the Heroku generated postgres link and change to `postgresql://`.

+2. There was a persistent CRSF issue in production that did not exist locally.
+   The app would allow you to log in, but almost immediately log you back out again.
+   It was finally narrowed down to the Procfile that Gunicorn uses.
+Procfile should be `web: gunicorn "restful_blog:create_app()" --preload`

+The `"restful_blog:create_app()"` will help Gunicorn find the info it needs to launch the application if you are using a blueprint layout.
+The `--preload` _should_ fix the CRSF issue.

+Everything else spun up as expected on Heroku with no other special workarounds.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)